Large deviations in statistics of the local time and occupation time for a run and tumble particle: Introduction

 If $x(t)$ is a Brownian motion (possibly with external forces) then one can use the well-established Donsker-Varadhan (DV) theory to calculate $\lambda(k)$ \cite{Hugo2018}.
 This theory states that (under certain conditions) $\lambda(k)$ is given by the largest eigenvalue of a ($k$-dependent) linear operator that is related to the generator of the dynamics of the position distribution of the particle.

 In particular, the DV formalism was used successfully in Refs.~\cite{NT2018, NT2018DPT} to calculate large deviations of the occupation time of a drifted Brownian particle in a finite interval.
 Remarkably, they found that (for nonzero drift) the associated rate function contains a singularity.
 Such singularities are usually interpreted as dynamical phase transitions (DPT), in analogy with equilibrium statistical physics \cite{exclusion, glass, kafri, exclusion1, singularities, baek, baek1, NT2018, NT2018DPT, MukherjeeSmith23, Smith22Chaos, MukherjeeSmithConvexhull}.
+Large deviations of the local time for a discrete model of a RTP on a lattice were studied in \cite{MBE19}.
+In the presence of an external drift, a DPT was uncovered, which is qualitatively similar to the DPT from the Brownian case \cite{NT2018, NT2018DPT}.

+In this paper we consider a continuum model for a RTP in one dimension.
 The two observables under study in this work are particular cases of Eq.~\eqref{observable}: local time and occupation time, defined as

 respectively, where $\delta(x)$ is the Dirac delta function and $\mathds{1}_{[-a,a]}(x)$ is the indicator function: